volatilemolotov/ai-on-gke/tutorials-and-examples/llamaindex/rag/README.md

 kubectl apply -f redis-stack.yaml
 ```

 5. Go to the `data-ingestion` directory.
-Let's build our deployment docker image so we can create a service in GKE cluster.
-First of all, give to you GKE cluster service account `Artifact Registry` reader permission.
-Then run the following command to build and submit Docker image:
+Let's build our deployment docker image so we can create a service in the GKE cluster.
+First of all, give your GKE cluster service account `Artifact Registry` reader permission.
+Then run the following command to build and submit Docker
 ```bash
 gcloud builds submit .
 ```